joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 You will work inside the `src` folder.

 You can also go into the `public` and change information in the `head` of the `index.html` file.
-For example, you can change the name of the app from `React App` to whatever you want.
+For example, you can change the app's name from `React App` to whatever you want.

 </details>